A near-infrared morphological comparison of high-redshift submm and radio galaxies: massive star-forming discs vs relaxed spheroids: Discussion

 In concluding this discussion of the radio galaxy sizes and morphologies, it is interesting to assess how our results compare with those of Pentericci et al. (2001), who attempted to fit models to 14 of the 19 radio galaxies in the redshift range $z = 1.7 - 3.0$ which they imaged with HST NICMOS in the $H$-band.
 They reported that this did not, in general, work well and that many of the highest-redshift radio galaxies had complex, clumpy morphologies.
 But they did successfully fit de Vaucouleurs models to 5 of their objects, all of which lay at the low-redshift end of their sample, at $z \simeq 1.8 - 2.2$ (more comparable to the redshifts of the radio galaxies studied here).
 The average size of these five radio galaxies was found to be 5.5\,kpc, again consistent with our findings in the present study.

-These results, now reinforced by our own findings, lend support to the general idea that redshift $z \simeq 2$ corresponds to the epoch when the most massive galaxies have evolved into relaxed spheroids.
+These results, now reinforced by our own findings, lend support to the general idea that the most massive galaxies at redshift $z \simeq 2$ have evolved into relaxed spheroids.
 However, we note that it would be interesting to extend the ultra-deep $K$-band imaging of radio galaxies out to $z \simeq 3$, to explore the extent to which the NICMOS imaging of the higher redshift end of the Pentericci et al. sample could have been affected by emission-line contamination, the movement of the 4000\AA/Balmer break through the F160W filter, and the rapidly decreasing sensitivity to low-surface brightness emission.